 More than 1,000 people marched in Waikiki and also gathered in Kapiolani Park on July 21, 2019 in protest of the project.

 As of today, August 7th 2019 protests on Mauna Kea are still going on.
 More than 1,000 hawaiians and non-hawaiians are gathered on the sacred mountain.
 The construction of the thirty meter telescope (TMT) has stopped, for now.

 Celebrities supporting Hawaiians on Mauna Kea

-Celebrities from all over the world support the hawaiian people on Mauna Kea.
-Some of the most famous ones are Dwayne “The Rock” Johnson and “Aquaman”, Jason Mamoa.
+Celebrities from all over the world support the Hawaiian people on Mauna Kea.
+Some of the most famous ones are Dwayne “The Rock” Johnson and also “Aquaman”, Jason Mamoa.

 Sieh dir diesen Beitrag auf Instagram an